nyu-acm/Helpful-CMDs/README.md

 ```
 find . -name '.*'
 ```
-## List all files in a directory, recursively
+## List all files in a directory, recursively, and output to a text file.
 ```
 ls -l1R /path/to/dir > filelisting.txt
 ```